SRSG-Workshops/openrefine-data-cleaning-oct22/setup.md

 default browser.
 OpenRefine runs in your default browser, but may not run correctly in Internet Explorer.
  - Learn how to set your browser as default by clicking on this link for [Google Chrome](https://support.google.com/chrome/answer/95417?co=GENIE.Platform%3DDesktop&hl=en-GB) and this link for [Firefox](https://support.mozilla.org/en-US/kb/make-firefox-your-default-browser).
 - Download software from [OpenRefine](http://openrefine.org/download.html)
- - Select the most recent version of OpenRefine (do not select beta versions or the release candidates).
-The version that you should download will be at the top of the page and named OpenRefine 3.1 for example.
+ - Select the most recent version of OpenRefine.
+The version that you should download will be at the top of the page.
 - Unzip the downloaded file into a directory by right-clicking and selecting “Extract…”.
 Name that directory something like OpenRefine.
 - Go to your newly created OpenRefine directory.
 - Launch OpenRefine by clicking on openrefine.exe (this will launch a command prompt window first; ignore that, and wait for OpenRefine to launch in the web browser, which is where you will interact with the program).
-- If you are using a different browser, or OpenRefine does not automatically open for you, point your browser at http://127.0.0.1:3333/ or http://localhost:3333 to launch the program.
+- If you are using a different browser, or OpenRefine does not automatically open for you, type the following URL in your browser: http://127.0.0.1:3333/ or http://localhost:3333 to launch the program.

 ### Mac